Bwindi Impenetrable Forest National Park

 Using Air Transport

-There are a several of airstrips found around this National Park and among these are: Kisoro airstrip, Kihihi airstrip or Kayonza airstrip.
+There are a several of airstrips found around this National Park.
+Among these are Kisoro airstrip, Kihihi airstrip or Kayonza airstrip.
 Tourists traveling from Kampala the capital city can either fly from Entebbe airport or Kajjansi airfield.

 Using Road Transport

-When visiting this park, there are various routes you can follow that can get to Bwindi just as they are highlighted below.
+When visiting this park, there are various routes you can follow that can get to Bwindi just as highlighted below.

-This route starts in the capital city of Kampala through Kabale town before driving for another four (4) hours covering 105 kilometers before you arrive at Nkuringo.
+This route starts in the capital city of Kampala through Kabale town before driving for another four (4) hours before you arrive at Nkuringo.

-As you drive from Kampala you will go past Masaka, through Kabale drive for another six (6) hours and to Kanungu and through Kanyantoro before arriving at buhoma which will take another approximately five hours.
+As you drive from Kampala you will go past Masaka, through Kabale drive for another six (6) hours.
+Then to Kanungu and through Kanyantoro before arriving at buhoma which will take another approximately five hours.

-This is the most commonly used route as well as the most accessible to the gorilla habitat – Bwindi National Park if you are traveling from Kampala.
+This is the most commonly used route as well as the most accessible to the gorilla habitat Bwindi National Park.
+But if you are traveling from Kampala.
 You will go up to Rukungiri, and then drive another 82km to Buhoma.